-I saw the post just before the Rover destroyed it.
+I saw the wood post just before the Rover destroyed it.

-Damn, I thought, recognizing Sam, now aware that I had a lot of explaining to do.
+Damn, I thought, recognizing Sam.
+Now I had a lot of explaining to do.

-My head jerked round to source the noise.
-Behind me, a cloud of dust rose sleepily into the blue sky.
-The scene below, however, was anything but peaceful.
-It appeared a tornado had torn through the hut.
-Mangled fruit and vegetables and broken souvenirs were strewn amidst a pile of flattened building materials.
-What had once been Sophie’s Stand was now a roadside garbage dump.
+I jerked round to source the noise.
+Behind me, a cloud of dust rose sleepily into blue sky.
+The scene below was anything but peaceful.
+It seemed a tornado had torn through the hut.
+Mangled fruit and vegetables and broken souvenirs were strewn throughout a pile of bent sheet metal and fallen wood.
+What had once been a thriving business was now a roadside garbage dump.

 “Jeez!”
-I whimpered, wondering how I could have done all that by merely knocking down one post.
+I wailed, wondering how I could have done all that by merely knocking down one post.
 “So sorry,” I whimpered, “so sorry.”

 “It’s nothing, boy,” said Sam.

-I grabbed the bottle and took a deep gulp.
+I grabbed the bottle and gulped.
 What the hell, I needed to drown my sins.
-I hadn’t visited my aunt in over ten years, I’d missed her funeral, and now I’d destroyed the pride of her life, the famous “Sophie’s Stand.”
+I hadn’t visited my aunt in over ten years, missed her funeral, and now demolished the pride of her life.

-“Perhaps this is for the best,” Sam said, “my Sophie always wanted to give everything away.”
+Sam spoke slowly, “Maybe it’s for the best.
+Sophie always wanted to give everything away.”

-“Maybe so,” I added, quickly pouring more of Sophie’s elixir to drown my guilt.
+“Maybe so,” I added, drinking more hooch to quiet my pained conscience.

 “Sophie liked you,” he said as I returned the bottle.
-“You’re the only city folk ever came to visit her.”
+“You’re the only city folk ever came to visit.”

 “That’s nice,” I answered, trying to convince myself that seeing her once in ten years merited my absolution for the day’s disaster.

 “We had a good life, me and Sophie,” reflected Sam, as we watched hands picking through the carnage.

 Several buses and many miles later, I was dropped on an empty road in front of Sophie’s stand.
-A young girl arranging fruit looked up at me.
+A young girl arranging fruit looked over at me.